 Todobook is a Chrome extension that transforms the newsfeed of Facebook into a todo list.
 It blocks notifications.
 But you do get your feed back…once you’ve completed the todo list.

 The creative things I’m do to divert from social media urges: Suduko, reading a book chapter, doing something in the garden, sewing, writing reflections, taking photos for this blog.
+Do some spiritual cleansing to invite more positive connections.

 Other things I’m doing with that time: Goal setting and short courses.